-Autism-Friendly performances are theater experiences in which the environment and typical "rules" have been modified to accomodate individuals with autism and other developmental disabilities and the families and professionals who support them.
+Autism-Friendly performances are theater experiences in which the environment and typical "rules of attendance" have been relaxed to accomodate individuals with autism and other developmental disabilities and the families and professionals who support them.
 For a list of accomodations and Autism Program Sponsors click here.

 Tickets for patrons benefiting from the above Access Services and one guest are available at a discounted rate.
 To order tickets for our audio-described, sign-interpreted or open captioned performances, call the Box Office at 973.376.4343 or Group Sales at 973.315.1680.